Force over Distance: Chapter 18

 “Then fuck if I know what you’re on about.”

 “You’re not sleeping on the floor.
 Not now.
 Not ever.
-Next time you try this, I’m gonna deadlift you straight off the deck plates rather than spend five minutes arguing about it.”
+I’m done arguing about it.
+Next time you try this, I’m gonna deadlift you off the deck plates.”

 Rush squinted up at him.
 “I didn’ know ‘chain-of-command’ could be a type of personality?
 But it is, and s’yours.”

-“D’ you hae to criticize every god damned thing?”
-Rush sounded more plaintive than irritated, though Young was positive that wasn’t the effect the scientist had been aiming for.
+“D’ you hae to criticize every fuckin’ thing?”
+Rush sounded more plaintive than irritated, though Young was sure that wasn’t the effect the scientist’d been aiming for.

 “Yes,” Young said.
-“For you, I do it on principle.
-Now come on.”
-He tightened his grip on the front of Rush’s jacket and used it to pull the other man halfway to his feet and shove him onto the bed.
+“For you, I do it on principle.”
+He hauled the guy up by his jacket and shoved him onto the bed.
 Once the other man was situated, Young sat down next to him.
-“Are you going to be okay?”
+“You gonna be okay?”

 “Yes,” Rush murmured.
 “Thanks.”